wingerse/model_viewer/Readme.md

-# Model Loader
+# Model Viewer
-Loads models with at least a mesh, diffuse and specular maps.
+Loads and displays models with at least a mesh, diffuse and specular maps.
 The material paths should be relative to the model file.
 Requires OpenGL 4.6